-The term “open meeting” means a GA meeting that spouses and friends of GA members are welcome to attend.
-The thinking behind the open meeting is that the spouses and friends of a problem gambler will have a better chance of understanding the real nature of the problem when they are permitted to attend GA meetings.
+The term “open meeting” refers to a Gamblers Anonymous (GA) meeting where both spouses and friends of GA members are welcome to attend.
+The thinking behind the “open” meeting is that the spouses and friends of a problem gambler will have a better chance of understanding the real nature of the problem when they are permitted to attend GA meetings.

-Although the work of GA is primarily concerned with the compulsive gamblers themselves, experience has shown that a compulsive gambler’s chances of recovering are enhanced when his or her family has an opportunity to learn all they can about compulsive gambling.
+Although the work of GA is primarily concerned with the compulsive gamblers themselves, experience has shown that a compulsive gamblers chances of recovering are enhanced when his or her family has an opportunity to learn all they can about compulsive gambling.

-Our experience has been that the presence of the families at GA meetings has never created any great problems that would diminish a compulsive gambler’s chances of recovery (Gamblers Anonymous Group Handbook, page 8).
+Our experience has been that the presence of the families at GA meetings has never created any great problems that would diminish a compulsive gamblers chances of recovery (Gamblers Anonymous Group Handbook, page 8).